act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Inapplicable Example 4

-This `span` element contains text content that is automatically **changed** but only as a result of the user activating a button on the page.
+This `span` element contains text content that automatically changes but only as a result of the user activating a button on the page.

 ```html
 <body>